usaid-cs/yesterday-i-learned/random.md

 - Katniss ever died in the books, at least not according to [this](http://thehungergames.wikia.com/wiki/Katniss_Everdeen), perhaps because the author's first name is not George.
 - In VB6, a `Function Foo` returns a value by [assigning the value to the function](http://www.vb6.us/tutorials/understanding-subroutines-and-functions-vb), i.e. `Foo = "Bar"`.
 They fixed crazy by introducing the [`Return` statement in VB.NET](https://docs.microsoft.com/en-us/dotnet/visual-basic/programming-guide/language-features/procedures/how-to-return-a-value-from-a-procedure).
 - Wikipedia says [WinSxS was introduced in Windows 98 SE](https://en.wikipedia.org/wiki/Side-by-side_assembly).
-- The two-colour pound coin came out in 2016, so it is not part of [the shield thing](https://en.wikipedia.org/wiki/Coins_of_the_pound_sterling#Royal_Shield_reverse).
 - [Twitter has a follow limit.](https://iag.me/socialmedia/guides/do-you-know-the-twitter-limits/) (currently 5000)
 - "Mind how you go" is apparently a form of greeting for when someone else leaves an informal gathering.
 - Github users "1" to "5" are a waste of user names.
 - [Roughly one in four suicides come with a note.](https://en.wikipedia.org/wiki/Suicide_note)
 - [This Brazilian dude](https://en.wikipedia.org/wiki/Rodrigo_Santoro), [who played Xerxes in 300](https://www.imdb.com/title/tt0416449/mediaviewer/rm2470350592?ft0=name&fv0=nm0763928&ft1=image_type&fv1=still_frame), also plays Hector in Westworld.
-- You already have an account on GitLab :)
 - There are _a lot_ of people under the employment category "unremarkable man over 40".
 - You and Linus Sebastian _and_ the tech chap were in London at the same time.
 They were there for [some phone release thing](https://forums.oneplus.com/threads/win-a-trip-to-the-oneplus-6-launch-in-london.824809/).
 - Search for JIRA issues with your name commented with `comment ~ 'dickhead'`.